Phil Taylor (musician): Biography

 He sporadically played drums for Mick Farren and The Deviants, featuring on Dr. Crow (2002), Sheep in Wolves' Clothing (2008), and Portobello Shuffle (2009).

 Taylor reunited with Lemmy and Clarke on 6 November 2014 at the National Indoor Arena in Birmingham, on stage for Motörhead's classic "Ace of Spades" only to come on to wave to the crowd and leave.

 Death

 Taylor died on 12 November 2015 in London at the age of 61 after an illness.
 Liver failure was cited as a cause.

 "Fast" Eddie Clarke said of his former bandmate:

 Lemmy told Classic Rock that he was "devastated" to have lost one of his best friends.
 He also remembered former Motörhead guitarist Michael "Würzel" Burston, who died in 2011.

-Lemmy died on 28 December 2015, less than seven weeks after Taylor and on 10 January 2018 "Fast Eddie" Clarke also died, leaving none of the classic Overkill/ Bomber/ Ace of Spades-era Mötorhead lineup alive.
+Lemmy died on 28 December 2015, less than seven weeks after Taylor and on 10 January 2018 "Fast Eddie" Clarke also died.